k78ma/COVIDNet-SSL/README.md

 ```
 conda activate covid-net
 ```
+## Data Directory Structure
+Instructions for creating the COVIDx9B dataset can be found at [the main COVID-Net repository.](https://github.com/lindawangg/COVID-Net)

 ## Steps for training
 We provide you with the PyTorch training script, train.py.
 This script will train starting from a specified checkpoint; after training, it will save five checkpoints: best validation accuracy, best AUC, best F1, lowest validation loss, and last epoch.
 It will also create training logs and various diagrams such as validation loss curves and learning rate graphs.
 To train: